 News|Videos|December 15, 2025

-At this stage of life, the margin for error naturally narrows.
-There’s less time for investments to compound, fewer working years to make large contributions, and greater pressure to balance competing priorities — like supporting aging parents, helping adult children, or preparing for potential healthcare costs.
-Many people also discover that their expected Social Security benefits may not cover as much as they assumed, or that inflation has dramatically increased the amount they’ll need to maintain their lifestyle in retirement.
+At this stage of life, the margin of error naturally narrows.
+There’s less time for investments to compound, fewer working years to make large contributions, and greater pressure to balance competing priorities — like supporting aging parents, helping adult children or preparing for potential health care costs.
+Many people also discover that their expected Social Security benefits may not cover as much as they assumed or that inflation has dramatically increased the amount they’ll need to maintain their lifestyle in retirement.

 Newsletter